ga-wdi-lessons/ruby-oop/readme.md

 </details>

 <details>
-  <summary>How is this different from other User methods we've seen?</summary>
+  <summary>How is this different from other User instance methods we've seen?</summary>

-   `initialize` and `new` aren't the same word.
-Going by what else we've seen, we'd expect to see `User.initialize` correspond to `def initialize`.
-(Under the hood, `.new` is a separate class method that calls the `initialize` instance method.)
+   `initialize` can only be called by the `.new` class method (i.e. it only runs once when the object is initially created).

 </details>